Common Procedures for Conducting a Measure

 - Do not move the bowls or jack whilst measuring.

-- Always return to the first bowl to recheck the measure.
+- Always return to the first bowl to recheck the measure except when using a laser measure.

 - Before deciding the shot, always remember to check that any ‘shot’ bowls in the ditch have been marked as touchers.